idvorkin/idvorkin.github.io/_posts/2016-03-03-the-manager-book-2.md

 ### Engineering Excellence - Operational Review and Correction of Errors

-There should always been an on-call, an engineering excellence work stream, and a periodic review meeting and a [correction of errors](/coe) process.
+There should always be an on-call, an engineering excellence work stream, and a periodic review meeting and a [correction of errors](/coe) process.

 1. How do we know our customer is having a good day?
 2. How do we maximize our velocity